-For data center sales teams to be closing more world-class clients, we should first define what world class clients are.
+For data center sales teams to close more world-class clients, first define what world-class clients are.

 - Super qualified

 Segmenting leads is important because they should be approached differently based on whether they get automation or passed to sales immediately.